Music in the Time of Vermeer: The Cittern

-We find five citterns represented in Vermeer's 36 extant paintings even though the whole instrument is visible only in the Love Letter.
-The work's crystalline edges and brilliant color scheme which sparkles with life seem suggestive of the cittern's own tonal properties.
-The artist may have chosen to depict the cittern particular instrument because of its particular iconographical meaning which was more evident to his viewers although it can not be ruled out that its curious, almond-like form would have equally appealed to his aesthetic sensibilities.
+We find five citterns represented in Vermeer's approximately thirt-five or thirt-six extant paintings even though the whole instrument is visible only in The Love Letter (fig. 1).
+The work's crystalline edges and brilliant color scheme which sparkles with life, seem suggestive of the cittern's own tonal properties.
+The artist may have chosen to depict the cittern because of its particular iconographical meaning which was more evident to his viewers although the possibility that its curious, almond-like form also appealed to his aesthetic sensibilities cannot be ruled out.

 The structure and tuning of the cittern varied almost from country to country.
 While in England, France and northern Europe the small four-course-instrument was mainly used, Italian musicians preferred the larger six-course instrument.

 The cittern achieved its greatest importance in the sixteenth and seventeenth centuries.
 In Italy and England, it was particularly esteemed, serving both as an accompaniment for the singing voice and for dance music.
 Later, many compositions were written expressively for it, often intricate and difficult to play.
 The first printed books, principally with pieces by Guillaume Morlaye, Pierre Phalèse, Robert Ballard, and Adrian Le Roy (with instructions for tuning and stringing) were published in France and Flanders (1552–1582).